Growatt Cloud Applications

 Prerequisites

-• Network access to the Growatt cloud portal from the internet
+• Network access to the Growatt cloud portal (internet-facing)

 Exploitability